 Sea Island Red Pea

-Sea Island Red Peas are a Gullah Geechee variety used in coastal Carolina Hoppin’ John and Reezy Peezy.
+Sea Island Red Peas are a Gullah Geechee variety used in coastal Carolina Hoppin' John and Reezy Peezy.
 It is an important companion to Carolina Gold Rice in the pot, and it is a great crop to add nitrogen back into the soil between rice rotations.
-It’s an absolutely delicious black eyed pea that grows prolifically on short runners.
+It's an absolutely delicious southern pea that grows prolifically on short runners.
 Thanks as always to Shakara Tyler for sharing these seeds with us three years ago, and to Matthew Raiford and Jovan Sage who shared them with her from his century-old family farm on Gullah Geechee land in Georgia.
-Also, thank you to Miss Cornelia Walker Bailey from Sapelo who shared it with Matthew and Jovan.
+Also, thank you to Miss Cornelia Walker Bailey from Sapelo who shared it originally with Matthew and Jovan.
+This year, Matthew sent us these seeds directly from his farm.

 Days to maturity: 90